Skip to content

 5×5 Units (25 sq ft)

 Think of a 5×5 as a large walk-in closet.
-It's the smallest unit most facilities offer and the most affordable — usually $30–$60/month.
+It's the smallest unit most facilities offer and the most affordable at $30–$60/month.
 It's ideal for seasonal decor, a few boxes of documents, small appliances, or a bicycle or two.
 It won't hold any furniture beyond a small end table.

 5×10 Units (50 sq ft)